Bondage Rope Tying 101

 - Approximately 12 inches from the bend, tie a double overhand knot.

-- Continue tying additional knots every 16 inches, creating a total of four more knots down the length of the rope.
+- Continue tying additional knots every 16 inches, creating four more knots down the length of the rope.

 -